This article originally appeared on VICE UK.

 Chris Van Tulleken also makes a point of clarifying he doesn’t believe cold water swimming is a miracle cure.
 He is not against antidepressants, he adds, only he feels the evidence for their use is sub-par and that lifestyle measures are too often overlooked.
 "It's blindingly obvious to a huge number of people, including a lot of doctors, that many of our most common conditions are intimately linked to the way our society is structured and the way we live our lives," he says.

-"Reconnecting with nature, doing lots of exercise, being less lonely and having a society that's more economically equitable for everyone: that would reduce rates of all disease and improve life expectancy."
+"Reconnecting with nature, doing lots of exercise, being less lonely, and having a society that's more economically equitable for everyone: that would reduce rates of all disease and improve life expectancy."

-If cold water provides hope for some, then it also signals the ways in which our society is structured to ring-fence happiness.
+If cold water provides hope for some, then it also signals the ways in that our society is structured to ring-fence happiness.
 Research recently found that the country's poorest people are often those with the least access to national parks.
 The same study also estimated that people from BAME communities account for about 1 percent of visitors to national parks, despite making up about 14 percent of the general population.

-Rebecca recognises that her response to the water isn't purely chemical.
+Rebecca recognizes that her response to the water isn't purely chemical.
 Yet, she says, the myriad components are too tightly bound to pinpoint one thing that makes the experience so effective.
 "I know that if I swim on my own [as opposed to with the people she meets at her local lake], I still get that cold water buzz, but don't get that feeling of putting the world to rights," Rebecca says.
 "The circle isn't complete."

 However, she can't ignore the singular rush and the feeling of infallibility that follows.
 The problem now, she says, is searching for water that's cold enough.
-Generally she finds showers too warm, and following an uncharacteristically sunny spring it's likely the lakes will soon be too hospitable as well.
+Generally, she finds showers too warm, and following an uncharacteristically sunny spring it's likely the lakes will soon be too hospitable as well.
 "I'm going to Scotland next week," she adds.
-"It's a family holiday, but I'm also going for my own reasons!"
+"It's a family vacation, but I'm also going for my own reasons!"

 Rob is now a trainee psychotherapist, midway through his masters.
 He's moving to Oxford in a few months to live with his partner and has already picked out a spot in the Upper Thames to continue his morning ritual.
-For Rob, cold water and depression – or anxiety – are forces to be understood, not fought.
+For Rob, cold water and depression—or anxiety—are forces to be understood, not fought.
 "It's about equipping people with the knowledge of how their brain works, and the things that they can do to make it work in the way they want," he explains.
 "Ways they can [find to] not see it as an enemy, but to be accepting of it, to work with it."